John

 pollutants.

-failed to properly adjust the vapor/air mixture.
-“Not all
+engineer failed to properly adjust the vapor/air mixture.
+“Not

-month the company’s patent attorney had advised the firm that
+last month the company’s patent attorney had advised the firm

-Weston’s invention was “unpatentable” because it was “not unique.”
+that Weston’s invention was “unpatentable” because it was “not

-Apparently, a similar system may have been used in race cars in
+unique.”
+Apparently, a similar system may have been used in race

 The company dropped the invention because it would have been